Olivia Munn

-Lisa Olivia Munn (born July 3, 1980) is an American actress.
-After an internship at a news station in Tulsa, she moved to Los Angeles where she began her professional career as a television host for the gaming network G4, and on the series Attack of the Show!
-(2006–2010) before appearing as a recurring correspondent on the Comedy Central late night series The Daily Show with Jon Stewart from 2010 to 2011.
+Lisa Olivia Munn (born July 3, 1980) is an American actress and host.
+After an internship at a news station in Tulsa, she moved to Los Angeles where she began her professional career as a television host for the gaming network G4, and on the series Attack of the Show! before appearing as a recurring correspondent on the Comedy Central late night series The Daily Show from 2010 to 2011.

-On television, she has taken roles acting in both the Aaron Sorkin HBO political drama series The Newsroom (2012–2014) and the Jonathan Tropper Apple TV+ dark comedy crime series Your Friends and Neighbors (2025).
+On television, Munn has taken roles acting in both Aaron Sorkin's HBO political drama series The Newsroom (2012–2014) and Jonathan Tropper's Apple TV+ dark comedy crime series Your Friends and Neighbors (2025).
 On film, she has taken leading roles in The Predator (2018), Buddy Games (2019), Love Wedding Repeat (2020), and Violet (2021) with supporting roles in Big Stan (2007), Date Night (2010), Magic Mike (2012), Deliver Us from Evil (2014), Mortdecai (2015), Office Christmas Party (2016), and Ride Along 2 (2016).
-She portrayed Psylocke in the superhero film X-Men: Apocalypse (2016) and voiced a role in The Lego Ninjago Movie (2017).
+She portrayed Psylocke in the superhero film X-Men: Apocalypse (2016) and had a voice role in The Lego Ninjago Movie (2017).

-She married comedian John Mulaney in 2024 with whom she has two children.
-She is a vocal advocate for women's rights and has used her platform to speak out against anti-Asian harassment.
+Munn is a vocal advocate for women's rights and has used her platform to speak out against anti-Asian harassment.
 She was named one of Time magazine's Women of the Year for 2025.

 Early life and education

 Lisa Olivia Munn was born on July 3, 1980, in Oklahoma City to Kimberly Schmid and Winston Munn.
 Her father is of German, Irish, and English ancestry.
-Her mother, who is a Vietnamese woman of Chinese ancestry, arrived as a refugee in the United States in 1975 following the Vietnam War and settled in Oklahoma, where she met Munn's father.
+Her mother, a Vietnamese of Chinese ancestry, arrived in the United States as a refugee in 1975 after the Vietnam War, settling in Oklahoma, where she met Munn's father.
 Munn has two brothers and two sisters.

-When Munn was two years old, her parents divorced and her mother married a member of the United States Air Force.
-The family relocated to Utah, where they resided until 1986.
-Munn's stepfather transferred to Yokota Air Base near Tachikawa in Tokyo, Japan, where she spent her formative years.
+When Munn was six months old, her parents divorced, and her mother married a United States Air Force officer.
+The family then moved to Utah, where they resided until 1986.
+Munn's stepfather then transferred to Yokota Air Base, and she spent her formative years in Tokyo.
 She has recalled how her stepfather was "verbally abusive" and demeaning:

 When [he] would be screaming his head off in the living room, I would hustle everybody into my room and launch into imitations of teachers or do scenes from movies.
 And that would take their minds off of the hell that was happening down the hall.

 When Munn was 16, her mother divorced her stepfather and moved with the children back to Oklahoma City.
 Munn attended Putnam City North High School for her junior and senior years, then attended the University of Oklahoma, where she earned a B.A. in journalism with a minor in Japanese and dramatic arts.